Earthling (David Bowie album): Initial sessions

 Recording for Earthling began in August 1996 shortly after the conclusion of the festival dates.
-For the location, Bowie chose composer Philip Glass's Looking Glass Studios in New York City.
-Joining the lineup was engineer Mark Plati, a New York native who had extensive experience at Looking Glass.
+For the location, Bowie chose the composer Philip Glass's Looking Glass Studios in New York City.
+Joining the lineup was the engineer Mark Plati, a New York native who had extensive experience at Looking Glass.
 Bowie himself mostly self-produced, making it his first self-produced record since Diamond Dogs (1974).
 He explained: "I knew exactly what I wanted.
 We didn't have any time to pull in a co-producer ... so I just sort of went for it."
 Plati and Gabrels were both credited as co-producers, while the former co-wrote several tracks.

 Bowie and Gabrels commenced work on Earthling with Plati using demos the two had made on the road.
 The album was recorded entirely on hard disk, allowing instruments and vocals to be cut and pasted at random.
 While Bowie focused on crafting the lyrics, using an improved version of the cut-up computer program used for Outside, Gabrels and Plati focused on the music.
 Plati recalled: "We were cranking [songs] out one per day.
 Reeves would be coming up with guitar parts and sounds, I'd be at the computer recording him or working on the arrangement, and David would be on the couch, writing the lyric.
 At day's end, he'd do a vocal."
 According to Bowie, the trio did not focus on crafting melodies, instead tinkering with the recordings to see which combinations worked and which did not: "Once we developed a kind of mattress, then I would go into the studio and just free-associate against that."
 Plati was impressed with Bowie's work ethic and recalled that most of his vocal tracks were done in one take.
 While the sessions were still underway, the band performed four shows on the US East Coast in September 1996, where they premiered "Little Wonder" and "Seven Years in Tibet".